-The electricity division has endeavored to improve its performance by working closer with the Human Settlement Departments, to integrate all functions within the relevant parties involved in the projects, and to have approved master plans in place for the roll-out of the projects.
+The electricity division has endeavoured to improve its performance by working closer with the Human Settlement Departments, to integrate all functions within the relevant parties involved in the projects, and to have approved master plans in place for the roll-out of the projects.
 Since Eskom is supplying at various intake points, this sometimes requires that the electricity division together with Eskom must work together to ensure that the projects are implemented within the project timeframes to ensure adequate capacity remains available within the town.
-This implies also that there must be good working relations with Eskom.
+This implies also then that there must be good working relations with Eskom.

-The master plan includes the identification of projects, programme and cash flow over a minimum period of five years.
-Successes achieved are securing of funds with the Department of Energy (DOE) in terms of their Integrated National Electrification Programme and the third phase of upgrading the electrical infrastructure to Kwanokuthulakuthula under difficult circumstances.
-The DOE has however supported the Municipality in funding some of the projects.
-Keeping good relations with DOE and ensuring all grant funds are spent, will result in more financial support from DOE.
+The Master Plan includes the identification of projects, programme and cash flow over a minimum period of five years.
+The Department of Minerals Resources and Energy (DMRE), (previously DoE), has successfully funded the entire upgrading of the Kwanokuthula Substation over a period of 4 years through the Integrated National Electrification Programme (INEP) ensuring additional capacity for future developments.
+Currently the same INEP programme is funding the Bulk Electrification to the new Ebenezer Development which is currently being implemented.
+Keeping good relations with DMRE and ensuring all grant funds are spent, will result in more financial support from DMRE.

-Electrification priorities are determined in line with the Municipality's IDP and Human Settlements/Housing Programmes.
-With the exception of Kranshoek and Kurland, where Eskom is responsible for electrification, the Municipality is responsible for all other townships within the municipal area.
+Electrification priorities are determined in line with the Municipality's IDP and Human Settlements/Housing Programmes, with the exception of Kranshoek and Kurland, where Eskom is responsible for electrification and the Municipality is responsible for all other townships within the municipal area.
+Qolweni TRA's has been successfully electrified during this financial year and designs are already in place for the top structures.
+The aim is to request additional funds from INEP to ensure that a portion is allocated towards electrifying the top structures as planned by the Human Settlements/Housing Programmes.